Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret

-The objective function in (\ref{eq:offline}) can be minimized, {\it at least locally}, by several gradient-type algorithms including Grassmannian gradient descent \citep{xia2019polynomial}, factor-based gradient descent \citep{cai2019nonconvex,han2022optimal}, and Riemannian gradient descent \citep{cai2022generalized,kressner2014low}.
-To date, the convergence performance and statistical behavior of these algorithms are well-understood in the offline setting.
-They all involve, at $t$-th iteration with current estimate $\bcalT_{t}$, computing the gradient $\nabla\mathfrak{L}(\bcalT_{t},\mathfrak{D})$ that sums over the entire set of observations.
-In fact, the theoretical investigations of most aforementioned works crucially rely on a certain concentration property of $\nabla\mathfrak{L}(\bcalT_{t}, \mathfrak{D})$, e.g., the so-called restricted isometry property, for which a sum over a large dataset is usually necessary.
-This property, under suitable conditions and with high probability, usually guarantees a contraction of error:
+The objective function in (\ref{eq:offline}) can be minimized, {\it at least locally}, by several gradient-type algorithms \citep{xia2019polynomial, cai2019nonconvex,han2022optimal, cai2022generalized,kressner2014low}.
+The convergence performance and statistical behavior of these algorithms are well-understood in the offline setting.
+At the $t$-th iteration, with the current estimate $\bcalT_{t}$, these algorithms compute the gradient $\nabla\mathfrak{L}(\bcalT_{t},\mathfrak{D})$ defined over full dataset.
+Their theoretical investigations crucially rely on a certain concentration property of $\nabla\mathfrak{L}(\bcalT_{t}, \mathfrak{D})$, for which summing over a large dataset is usually necessary.
+This property, under suitable conditions, typically guarantees a contraction of error with high probability:

-where $\gamma\in(0,1)$ is a constant free of $\d$ and $T$.
-It suggests that, during early iterations, a gradient descent update almost always delivers an estimate that is more accurate than the previous one.